OoliteProject/oolite/README.txt

-Doc               Documentation (including user guides) FreeDesktop       Files for GNOME/KDE desktop launchers installers        Files used to create various installers Oolite-importer   (OS X) The oolite importer Oolite.xcodeproj  The OS X Xcode project to build Oolite OSX-SDL           Project files for the SDL version of Oolite on OS X
+Doc               Documentation (including user guides) FreeDesktop       Files for GNOME/KDE desktop launchers installers        Files used to create various installers Oolite-importer   (OS X) The oolite Spotlight metadata importer Oolite.xcodeproj  The OS X Xcode project to build Oolite OSX-SDL           Project files for the SDL version of Oolite on OS X
                   (*very* seldom used, more of a curiosity)